top of page

 By 1958, the wording changed to English on USA cars

-FRONT BUMPER.
-The first ID19’s to reach North America was in early 1958.
+The first ID19’s to reach North America were in early 1958.
 These early ID19’s in the USA had a different front bumper than their Euro counterparts.
-I believe that early USA ID19’s had stainless steel blades with chrome-plated Zamac risers (like the DS19), while their Euro counterparts initially had an un-plated aluminum front bumper.
+I believe that early USA ID19’s had stainless steel blades with chrome-plated Zamak risers (like DS19's of the era), while their Euro counterparts initially had an un-plated aluminum front bumper.

-In 1963, the front bumpers between US and Euro ID19’s became the same (stainless steel).
+In 1963, the front bumpers between US and Euro ID19’s became the same (all stainless steel).

 parechocs alu ID.jpg